-Our Youth Services Team, Baseline for young people, offers a range of services to help local young people – aged 10 to 25 – actively participate in their community.
+The City of Whittlesea Youth Service exists to provide a range of opportunities for young people aged 10 – 25 to participate in their community.
 Young people from all backgrounds and abilities are invited to take part and get involved in everything we do.

 Baseline provides support to young people, youth groups, parents, and other agencies that work with young people.
 Young people can: